antorsae/CarND-p3/README.md

 ![Skewed-right driving](./assets/skewed-right-LCR.gif "Skewed-right driving")

 In the same vein as as above, the skewed driving must be loaded with a steering correction bias, in this case I went with 0.7.
-Again, the bigger the value the quicker the car will steer back to the center as long as the overall end-to-end performance of the simulator and prediction is good.
+Again, the bigger the value the quicker the car will steer back to the center as long as the overall end-to-end performance of the simulator and prediction pipeline is decent.

 ```
 sk_left_log  = read_log(sk_left_dir,    t = "c l r", cb =  0.7)
 sk_right_log = read_log(sk_right_dir,   t = "c l r", cb = -0.7)
 ```

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.